article banner

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { val name = CoroutineName("Some name") val job = Job() launch(name + job) { val childName = coroutineContext[CoroutineName] println(childName == name) // true val childJob = coroutineContext[Job] println(childJob == job) // false println(childJob == job.children.first()) // true } }

 The parent can reference all its children, and the children can refer to the parent.
-This parent-child relationship enables the implementation of cancellation and exception handling inside a coroutine’s scope.
-In most cases, Job is passed implicitly, in the scope of a coroutine builder, like in the below example, runBlocking is a parent of launch, because launch can find its job in the scope provided by runBlocking.
+This parent-child relationship enables the implementation of cancellation and exception handling inside a coroutine's scope.
+In most cases, Job is passed implicitly in the scope of a coroutine builder, as in the example below. runBlocking is a parent of launch because launch can find its job in the scope provided by runBlocking.

 Structured concurrency mechanisms will not work if a new Job context replaces the one from the parent.